thejosehuerta/cs260/assignment6/README.md

 For this function, I called it Insert() and I made sure it followed the rule of ordering (less than or equal values go to left sub-tree, greater values go to right sub-tree).
 Then, it recursively calls itself until it finds where it belongs.
 > ***A remove function that finds and removes a value and then picks an appropriate replacement node***

-For this function, I called it Delete() and first, similarly to the Insert() function, it recursively calls itself until the value it is searching for is found. then, it passes of the three cases stated in **step 1:**<br>
+For this function, I called it Delete() and first, similarly to the Insert() function, it recursively calls itself until the value it is searching for is found.
+Then, it passes one of the three cases stated in **step 1:**<br>
    1. ***The node we are trying to delete is a leaf node and has no children***
       + Simply enough, we just unlink the node we wish to delete from its root node and deallocate it from memory.
    2. ***The node we are trying to delete has one child, either in the left side or the right side***